wallarm/product-documentation/include/waf/installation/connectors/self-hosted-node-helm-chart.md

               enabled: true
               certManager:
                 enabled: true
-                issuerRef: # Tell Wallarm Load Balancer which cert-manager entity to use
+                issuerRef:
-                  name: letsencrypt-prod # The name of the cert-manager Issuer or ClusterIssuer
+                  # The name of the cert-manager Issuer or ClusterIssuer
+                  name: letsencrypt-prod
-                  kind: ClusterIssuer # If it is Issuer (namespace-scoped) or ClusterIssuer (cluster-wide)
+                  # If it is Issuer (namespace-scoped) or ClusterIssuer (cluster-wide)
+                  kind: ClusterIssuer
         ```

         Or with `helm upgrade`: